UMAppClub/sem-break/README.md

     - [Add your custom domain to your netlify project](#add-your-custom-domain-to-your-netlify-project)
 - [More projects soon](#)

+Recommended text editor:
+1. VIM 😎 (Only for those who want to reach Super Saiyan Level)
+2. VS Code 💖
+3. Atom
+4. Sublime Text
+5. Webstorm (IDE)

 >Choice of `text editor`: I and almost all developers that I know use [VS Code](https://code.visualstudio.com/), it's light and beautiful.

 ### Learn `Command Line`
 >🎁 Level: Beginner